Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Simulation Results

-When the subcarrier spacing is smaller and the Doppler effect needs to be considered.
-In Fig.~14, we evaluate the BER performance of SI-DFT-s-OFDM in presence of Doppler effect.
+Next, we conduct the performance evaluation of the DL-based communication receiver with the proposed ComNet network under Doppler and phase noise effects.
+In addition to the classical MMSE equalization method, we compare the ComNet network with DCNN~\cite{chen2020} and FC-DNN~\cite{ye2019dl} in terms of the BER performance.
 The subcarrier spacing is set as 1.92 MHz, and the interval of the reference blocks in a frame $S_r$ equals to 10.
 The speed along each path is randomly generated between -100 km/h and 100 km/h.
-In Fig.~14, we learn that the NN method outperforms both ZF and MMSE equalization, which indicates that the proposed two-level NN method is more robust to Doppler effect than the conventional channel interpolation method.
+In Fig.~\ref{fig:dftsofdm_doppler_ber} and Fig.~\ref{fig:fgi_doppler_ber}, the proposed two-level ComNet method outperforms MMSE, DCNN and FC-DNN.
+Specifically, when using FGI scheme, the proposed ComNet is able to improve 2 dB performance gain at the 10\textsuperscript{-3} BER level compared to the MMSE equalization.

-Then, we investigate the accuracy of estimating the LoS path to show the effectiveness of the proposed NN method for passive perception.
-In Fig.~\ref{fig:jcs_rmse}, we show that the NN method performs slightly better than the MUSIC algorithm.
-Meanwhile, the NN method has stronger robustness to the AWGN noise than the conventional sensing algorithms.
-Since the multi-path effect, i.e., the existence of the NLoS paths, may influence the range estimation of the LoS path, the estimation accuracy is not as good as the case involving with only one path.
-Moreover, the NN method is more robust to the multi-path propagation for THz passive perception.
+Then, the influence of the phase noise in the THz band is studied.
+We set the phase phase noise parameter $\sigma_\theta^2$ as 10\textsuperscript{-4}, 10\textsuperscript{-3} and 10\textsuperscript{-2}.
+We evaluate the BER performance of SI-DFT-s-OFDM with FGI in presence of phase noise by using the ComNet network and the MMSE method.
+Since ComNet outperforms MMSE under these phase noise effects, we state that the proposed DL method has stronger robustness to phase noise.

-Finally, the influence of the phase noise in the THz band is studied.
-We set the phase noise parameter $\sigma^2_\theta$ from 10\textsuperscript{-4} to 10\textsuperscript{-2}, which corresponds to weak phase noise increasing to strong phase noise~\cite{bicais2019pn}.
-We evaluate the BER performance of SI-DFT-s-OFDM with FGI in presence of phase noise with the NN method.
-The evaluated NN model is the same as the one trained using the dataset without considering phase noise.
-Fig.~\ref{fig:jcs_ber_pn} indicates that the BER increases when the phase noise becomes stronger.
-By comparing the NN method with the classical equalization methods, we state that the proposed NN method has stronger robustness to phase noise and performs best while experiencing strong phase noise.
+The computational complexity and running time for each sample of the proposed DL methods and literature solutions are compared in Table~\ref{tab:complexity}.
+We observe that the proposed SensingNet has lower computational complexity and running time than MUSIC.
+While the FC-DNN and DCNN process less running time than SensingNet, they have higher estimation error.
+Apart from that, the proposed ComNet spends more running time than MMSE but can achieve better BER performance under Doppler and phase noise effects.